maito094/Softuni-Csharp-roadmap/README.md

 - 👋 Hello World!
 I’m @maito094 aka Metodi.
-      Currently working as Automation engineer and alongside learning C# courses at Softuni.🎓
+      Currently working as Industrial Automation engineer and alongside learning C# courses at Softuni.🎓

   💥 As a professional in automation technology my interests are into Robotics, Vision Inspection systems, PLCs and now Application and Web Developement.

   💫 I’m keen to combine low and high level control over machines, processes as well make functional and practical user-friendly and user-experience oriented interfaces & HMIs.
-      Integrating harware and software with great level of "synchronicity".
+      Integrating hardware and software with great level of "synchronicity".

   🔍 You can find me on :